bxparks/rpn83p/USER_GUIDE.md

 - TI-84 Plus Silver Edition (15 MHz Z80, 24 kB accessible RAM, 1.5 MB accessible
   flash)

-I have tested it on the two calculators that I own:
+I have tested it on the following calculators that I own:

+- TI-83 Plus, OS v1.19
 - TI-83 Plus Silver Edition, OS v1.19
 - TI-84 Plus Silver Edition, OS v2.55MP

-It *should* work on the others, but I have not actually tested them.
+It *should* work on the TI-84 Plus, but I have not actually tested it.

 The following calculators are *not* supported  because their internal hardware is too different: